Aparigraha in The Age of Consumption ~ Chris Kiran Aarya

 It doesn’t matter whether its a group of friends walking five abreast on the sidewalk (and expecting everyone else to move out of the way) or the ones who block an entire grocery aisle with their cart while standing with their hands on their hips looking at an item – we Americans are space-hoarders.

-As a tall guy with long arms and legs, I’ve always been hyper-sensitive about not taking up too much space since if I’m not mindful about it, it is just going to happen – especially in a crowded yoga studio.
+As a tall person with long arms and legs, I’ve always been hyper-sensitive about not taking up too much space since if I’m not mindful about it, it is just going to happen – especially in a crowded yoga studio.
 I often joke that the reason I wanted to teach yoga was because it seemed that only at the front of the room could I fully stretch out my arms…but I digress.

 Sure, we’re a country with a low population density and a cultural need for “personal space”, so we do seem to come by this one honestly.
 But, as our public spaces become more crowded, a little less space-hoarding and more personal awareness could go a long way to improving everyone’s quality of life.